 On a typical Tuesday, the school bus pulls up early, gathering PG, Jeremiah, Panita, Jackson, Jacob, and the twins Kenny and Kameron for the day ahead.
 With the kids off to school, the property settles into its own rhythm.

-Maria and Elizabeth take over the community kitchen, experimenting with recipes passed down through generations.
+Maria and Elizabeth take over their kitchen, experimenting with recipes passed down through generations.
 The aroma of simmering sauces and fresh bread drifts across the land as they prep for an evening meal the whole family will share.
 Jacques settles into the living room, a football game on the screen, while Gary and Jahmel head to the gun range — their weekly ritual, conversation flowing as easily as the ammunition.

-Whitney sets up her easel on the shaded deck, charcoal in hand, working on a new portrait.
+Whitney sets up her easel on her shaded deck, charcoal in hand, working on a new portrait.
 Downstairs in their home, Alex types steadily at his desk, revising a manuscript that's been taking shape for months.
 Across the way, Chantl edits footage from her latest documentary project — still a hobby, still something she does purely for the joy of it.

 Seven kids board the bus from the shared driveway.
 Adults scatter to their pursuits — the workshop, the deck, the kitchen, their desks.
 The land is theirs for the day.